Skip to main content

 Does NIS2 apply to healthcare organizations?

-How fast must incidents be reported under NIS2?
+How fast must NIS2 incidents be reported in healthcare?

 Build NIS2-compliant from day one